 I have taken Khalili's ideas of building with earthbags that are laid in courses with barbed wire between them, and come up with some hybrid concepts that have proven to make viable housing.
 Instead of filling the bags with adobe soil, I have used crushed volcanic rock.
 This creates a very well insulated wall (about as good as strawbale) that will never rot or be damaged by moisture.
 As a covering for the earthbags I used papercrete (see the papercrete page).
-This seems to be a very good solution to the need to seal the bags from the sun and the weather, without necessarily creating a vapor barrier...the walls remain breathable.
-Papercrete may not be a good choice in warm and humid climates, however, because mold could form on it.
+This worked to seal the bags from the sun and the weather, without necessarily creating a vapor barrier...the walls remain breathable.
+But papercrete may not be sufficiently durable or a good choice in warm and humid climates because mold could form on it.

 The Native Spirit house plan blends a hexagonal dwelling with a soaring tower, all built of earthbags.
 If one chooses, the un-bermed portion of the main house can be built with strawbales.
 The first floor of the tower serves as a cool pantry that keeps food cool without electricity.
 Other levels can be used as office space, a second bedroom or storage.
 The top level is an observation deck - truly a stunning feature in such an affordable home.
 The hollow, central column in the main structure can be built with stone or CEBs (compressed earth blocks).
 The stove pipe runs up through the column and the thermal mass helps stabilize indoor temperatures.
 Large south-facing windows create an attractive plant shelf and provide excellent solar gain.
 Other features include a large built-in bench, fold-out bed and home office.
 An airlock entry has a washer and dryer, coat closet and bench.